 Zombie Village, designed by the same Future Bars team behind Pagan Idol, is a fresh take on the traditional tiki theme.
 The two-level bar brings you into a tiki village, complete with thatched-roof huts and a starry night sky above.
+You may want to reserve a tiki hut for your group.
 In the back of the room, you can slip into a cozy cave that is perfect for intimate conversations.
 The stone walls and campfire lighting give you a sense of being in the wilderness.

 The second level is where the magic happens.
 You'll sip tropical drinks in the comfort of Doc’s VooDoo lounge, which features jars upon jars of terrifying “ingredients”.
 You won’t be frightened long, thanks to the extensive cocktail menu that includes fresh takes on old tropical favorites.

 If you love a good dive bar and you are craving a tropical cocktail, Trad’r Sam’s is the clear choice.
 Founded by Sam Baylon in 1937, it is one of the oldest tiki bars in the country.

 The beauty of Trad’r Sam’s is its subtlety.
 Unlike more recent additions to the tiki scene, Trad’r Sam’s has nothing to prove.
 Trad’r Sam’s embraces its place in tiki culture with a few reminders of the old days, like rattan furniture and bamboo décor, but locals treat this spot like any other watering hole.